mathiscode/helio-api-boilerplate/README.md

 ## Using as a boilerplate

-You probably want to [fork this repository](https://github.com/mathiscode/helio-api-boilerplate/fork) first, rename the repo to suit your needs, then replace the clone URL below.
+You probably want to [use this repository as a template](https://help.github.com/en/articles/creating-a-repository-from-a-template), then replace the clone URL below.

 ```sh
 git clone https://github.com/mathiscode/helio-api-boilerplate.git